The Path to N$^3$LO Parton Distributions: Approximate N LO evolution

 For $l=0$ the coefficients of the higher logs $k=4,5,6$ can be determined from N$^3$LO coefficient functions, based on a conjecture~\cite{Soar:2009yh,Almasy:2010wn} on the large-$x$ behavior of the physical evolution kernels that give the scale dependence of structure functions.
 The coefficient with the highest power $k=6$ cancels and thus we let

 where in $\gamma_{qg,\,N\to \infty}^{(3)}$ we have retained also the $l=1$ terms \cite{Falcioni:2023vqq}.

 Finally, the pure singlet quark-to-quark splitting function starts at next-to-next-to-leading power as $x\to1$, i.e.\ it behaves as $(1-x)\ln^k(1-x)$, with $k\le 4$.
 The coefficients of the higher logs $k=3,4$ can be extracted by expanding the $x=1$ expressions from Refs.~\cite{Soar:2009yh,Falcioni:2023luc}.
 Hence, we let \be \gamma_{qq,{\rm ps},\,N\to \infty}^{(3)}(N)= \sum_{k=3}^4 \left[c^{k,1}_{qq,{\rm ps},\,N\to \infty} \mathcal{M}\left[(1-x)\ln^k(1-x)\right](N) + c^{k,2}_{qq,{\rm ps},\,N\to \infty} \mathcal{M}\left[(1-x)^2\ln^k(1-x)\right](N)\right] \ee Note that for the $qq$ and $qg$ entries we also include the (known) next-to-leading power contributions, while we do not include them for $gq$ and $gg$ because for these anomalous dimension matrix elements a significantly larger number of higher Mellin moments is known, hence there is no risk that the inclusion of these contributions could contaminate the intermediate $x$ region where they are not necessarily dominant.
-The explicit expressions of $\gamma_{{\rm ns}\, \pm,\,N\to \infty}^{(3)}(N)$, $\gamma_{{\rm ns}\, \pm,\,N\to 0}^{(3)}(N)$ and $\gamma_{{\rm ns}\, \pm,\,N\to 1}^{(3)}(N)$ are all given in Appendix~\ref{app:splitting_asy}.
+The explicit expressions of $\gamma_{ij\,N\to \infty}^{(3)}(N)$, $\gamma_{ij\,N\to 0}^{(3)}(N)$ and $\gamma_{ij\,N\to 1}^{(3)}(N)$ are all given in Appendix~\ref{app:splitting_asy}.

-As discussed in Sect.~\ref{sec:general_strategy}, the remainder contribution $\widetilde{\gamma}_{ij}^{(3)}(N)$, Eq.~(\ref{eq:gamma_residual_basis}), is determined by expanding it over a set of basis functions and determining the expansion coefficients by demanding that the four components of the singlet anomalous dimension matrix reproduce the known moments.
-Specifically, these are the four moments computed in Ref.~\cite{Moch:2021qrk}, the six additional moments for $\gamma_{qq,{\rm ps}}$ and $\gamma_{qg}$ computed in Ref.~\cite{Falcioni:2023luc} and Ref.~\cite{Falcioni:2023vqq} respectively, and the additional moment $N=10$ for $\gamma_{gg}$ and $\gamma_{gq}$ evaluated in Ref.~\cite{Moch:2023tdj}.
+As discussed in Sect.~\ref{sec:general_strategy}, the remainder contribution $\widetilde{\gamma}_{ij}^{(3)}(N)$, Eq.~(\ref{eq:gamma_residual_basis}), is determined by expanding each of its matrix elements over a set of $n^{ij}$ basis functions, where $n^{ij}$ is the number of known Mellin moments, and determining the expansion coefficients by demanding that the known moments be reproduced.
+Specifically, the known moments are the four moments computed in Ref.~\cite{Moch:2021qrk}, the six additional moments for $\gamma_{qq,{\rm ps}}$ and $\gamma_{qg}$ computed in Ref.~\cite{Falcioni:2023luc} and Ref.~\cite{Falcioni:2023vqq} respectively, and the additional moment $N=10$ for $\gamma_{gg}$ and $\gamma_{gq}$ evaluated in Ref.~\cite{Moch:2023tdj}.
 These constraints automatically implement momentum conservation: